callmeed/jekyll-image-set/README.md

 Known Issues
 ----------------

-* Cannot add multiple clasess to img tags or wrap/container tags
+* Cannot add multiple clasess to img tags or wrap/container tags.
 * No way to set ALT or other attributes for img tags.
 Need this for SEO probably.
-* Tabs/indentation is crappy
+* Tabs/indentation is crappy.